nicksergeant/billmonster/README.md

 It uses Selenium to automate the process of logging into each provider and harvesting the balances.

-Currently this is only a collection of scripts, but eventually it will be a CLI for interacting with multiple providers, usernames, etc.

 ## Requirements

 - `brew install selenium-server-standalone` (or via your favorite OS package manager)